jsilvalu/FiveAcceptanceTestCases/Test cases design/AcceptanceTesting.md

-## <center> Test Case #5 -*Feedback & Support* </center>
+## <center> Test Case #5 -*FAQ Categories* </center>

-**Description:** Using the URL https://www.voicemod.net/support/?source=helpcenter I will be able to submit a support request.
+**Description:** Using the FAQ section you will be able to view the suggested items.

 | User Story |
 |--|
 | **As an** end user/customer|--|
-**I want** to submit a support request|--|
+**I want** to see the suggested FAQ|--|
-**So I can** complete the form and send it|
+**So I can** read it at the FAQ section|

 **Desired behaviour:**
-By accessing the support form and completing it I will be able to submit my support request.
+By accessing the FAQ it will be possible to read the suggested FAQ.

 **Steps to test:**
  1. Access to https://www.voicemod.net/
  2. Click on FAQ link.
- 3. Click on Submit a request.
- 4. Enter a value in "Let´s talk!" among the drop-down options
- 5. Enter a message
- 6. Enter a name
- 7. Enter a Email address
- 8. Enter a Country
- 9. Enter a platform
- 10. Select a product  among the drop-down options
- 11. Check the checkbox of the privacy policy
- 12. Verify that I am human
- 13. Click on "Send" buttom.
+ 3. Verify items

 **Feedback:**

-> This is an important but not critical test case because in case of
-> need, if a user cannot solve a problem in the FAQ, he/she should be
-> able to contact the technical support team.
-This is very important
-> because it gives the feeling that the brand provides all the necessary
-> procedures to satisfy the customer.
+> It is a non-critical case but helps the end-user or customer to
+> identify the most common questions and answers in relation to frequent
+> problems they might encounter.
+If these elements are present they can
+> decrease the number of support requests as the end-user will be able
+> to solve their problem on their own.